FTC Advisory Committee on Online Access and Security

 In particular, the Charter of ACOAS directs that the Advisory Committee "will consider the parameters of reasonable access to personal information and adequate security and will present options for implementation of these information practices in a report to the Commission."
 (Charter of the Federal Trade Commission Advisory Committee on Online Access and Security "Charter," attached hereto as addendum A).

-"Access" to personal data is the first principle that the Committee addresses.
-As the Committee's deliberations revealed, this principle of the Fair Information Practices can be complicated - and controversial.
+"Access" to personal data is frequently invoked as a fundamental part of any privacy program.
+But as the Advisory Committee's deliberations revealed, this apparently simple concept hides layers of complexity - and in many cases disagreement.
 This Section seeks to unpack the concept of access in a way that helps Web sites and policymakers understand the difficult questions that must be answered in fashioning an access policy.

 We first identify the questions that must be answered in defining access - does it mean only an ability to review the data or does it include authority to challenge, modify, or even delete information?